Naujan-et-Postiac: Climate

 Historically, the commune has been exposed to an Aquitaine oceanic climate.
 In 2020, Météo-France published a typology of climates in metropolitan France, in which the commune is exposed to an oceanic climate and is located in the Aquitaine-Gascon climate region, characterized by abundant rainfall in spring and moderate rainfall in autumn, low sunshine in spring, hot summers (19.5°C), light winds, frequent fog in autumn and winter, and frequent thunderstorms in summer (15 to 20 days).

 For the period 1971–2000, the average annual temperature was 12.8°C, with an annual temperature range of 14.8°C. The average annual cumulative precipitation was 839 mm, with 11.8 days of precipitation in January and 6.9 days in July.
-For the period 1991-2020, the average annual temperature observed at the nearest weather station, located in the commune of Saint-Émilion 12 km away as the crow flies, is 13.9°C and the average annual cumulative precipitation is 798.1 mm.
+For the period 1991-2020, the average annual temperature observed at the nearest weather station, located in the commune of Saint-Émilion 12 km, is 13.9°C and the average annual cumulative precipitation is 798.1 mm.
 For the future, the climatic parameters of the commune estimated for 2050 according to different greenhouse gas emission scenarios can be consulted on a dedicated site published by Météo-France in November 2022.

 Urban planning

 Typology

-As of January 1, 2024, Naujan-et-Postiac is categorized as a rural commune with dispersed housing, according to the new seven-level communal density grid defined by INSEE in 2022.
+As of 1 January 2024, Naujan-et-Postiac is categorized as a rural commune with dispersed housing, according to the new seven-level communal density grid defined by INSEE in 2022.
 It is located outside an urban unit.
 Furthermore, the commune is part of the Bordeaux catchment area, of which it is a suburban commune.
 This area, which includes 275 communes, is categorized in areas of 700,000 inhabitants or more (excluding Paris).